10 Biggest Cliffhangers That Were Never Resolved

 Here are the ten biggest cliffhangers in television history that were never resolved.

 - The OA — The Dimension Reveal — OA and Hap jump through a portal and land in a dimension where The OA is a TV show being filmed.
 Hap is "Jason Isaacs."
 OA is bleeding on set.
 Steve follows and recognises Hap.
 The screen goes black.
-Planned as five seasons.
+Planned as a multi-season series.
 Cancelled after two.
-The final shot is one of the most brilliant and frustrating moments in television history.
+According to TV Guide, the final shot is one of the most brilliant and frustrating moments in television history — a meta-commentary on storytelling itself that was designed to be just the beginning of an even more ambitious arc.

 - Archive 81 — Stranded in 1994 — Dan rescues Melody from the Otherworld, but cult leader Samuel intercepts the portal.
 Dan awakens in 1994 — alone, decades before he was born, with no way home.
 The final frame is Dan in a hospital room surrounded by 1994 technology.
 The creators had plans for multiple seasons.
-128 million hours watched didn't save it.
+According to ScreenRant, the show's 13 million hours viewed in its opening weekend weren't enough to save it from Netflix's cost-cutting calculus.

 - Startup — The Body — Nick shoots and kills NSA agent Rebecca Stroud.
 The trio stands over her body.
 No music.
 No words.
 Just three people who made one choice too many, frozen in time.
 The show was cancelled on that moment — one of the darkest final images in modern television.

 - Teenage Bounty Hunters — The Cousin Reveal — Dana drops the bombshell: Sterling is her daughter.
 Sterling and Blair are cousins, not twins.
 The family identity they built their lives around shatters in a single sentence.
 The credits roll.
-Cancelled two months later.
+Cancelled two months later at the height of the pandemic, leaving the fallout of this revelation — which would have fundamentally redefined the show's central relationship — permanently unexplored.

 - Santa Clarita Diet — Joel's Eyes Snap Open — After three seasons of Joel caring for Sheila, he is shot and killed.
 In the final moment, his eyes snap open — undead.
 The role reversal was set up.
 Season 4 would have followed zombie Joel.
 We'll never see it.

 - Firefly — Early Floating in Space — The bounty hunter Jubal Early is pushed out of Serenity's airlock, floating alone in the black.
-The series was already cancelled by the time this episode aired.
+According to The Hollywood Reporter, the series was already cancelled by the time this episode aired — meaning viewers knew, as they watched, that these questions would never be answered.
 Early's fate, and the crew's ongoing story, was left to the film Serenity and to comics.

 - Scorpion — The Door Closes — The team splits.
 Paige walks out on Walter.
 Scorpion 2.0 forms.
 Centipede rises.
 The final shot is Walter calling out to Paige as she shuts the door on him.
 Written as a cliffhanger for Season 5.
 Became the series finale.

 - Mindhunter — The BTK Drawings — Across two seasons, the BTK killer is shown in chilling vignettes — practising knots, burning drawings, circling ever closer.
 This was clearly building toward a terrifying Season 3 confrontation.
-It never came.
-The BTK storyline will never pay off.
+According to Variety, the show was put on indefinite hiatus because David Fincher wanted to focus on other projects, and the BTK storyline — which real-life FBI profilers spent decades developing — will never pay off on screen.

 - Altered Carbon — Takeshi's Daughter — Season 2 ends with Takeshi Kovacs learning he has a daughter.
 He sets out to find her.
 The show was cancelled before we could see that reunion.
-One of Netflix's most expensive shows, cancelled on a personal cliffhanger that will never be resolved.
+According to Deadline, the series cost an estimated $7 million per episode in its first season — making it one of Netflix's most expensive shows — and was cancelled on a personal cliffhanger that will never be resolved.
+The books by Richard K. Morgan continue the story, but the television adaptation ends here, with a father's search for his child left permanently unfinished.